Fly Ash Environmental Problems

-- *Water Required – Seems obvious, but pumps do NOT pump dry sand.
+*Fluid Required – Seems obvious, but our pumps do NOT pump dry sand.
+No pumps do.

 Sand and aggregate pits usually are dredged using drag lines or excavators to mechanically dig up the sand and aggregate and then place it into big piles.
 The sand and aggregate are then loaded into large trucks and driven to the processing plant.
 This is a very costly and time-consuming process that incorporates large capital equipment and manpower.

-Sumps in the sand and aggregate industry play a crucial component in collecting all the sand, rocks and debris that are cast out during the processing.
+Sumps in the sand and aggregate industry play a crucial component in collecting all the sand, chat, rocks, and debris that are cast out during the processing.
 All these rocks, debris and abrasive material cause constant issues for centrifugal sump pumps.
 This means constant downtime and costly repairs.
-The abrasive sands wear out the impellers and the rocks and debris clog the low tolerance centrifugal pumps.
+These abrasive sands quickly wear out the impellers of the pumps, in addition to the and the rocks and debris clogging the low tolerance centrifugal pumps.

 Equipment Options for Job: